webtui/webtui/docs/src/pages/plugins/plugin-nf.md

 ### CDN

-If you prefer to use Nerd Fonts served over a CDN, choose a Nerd Font from [this repository](https://github.com/mshaugh/nerdfont-webfonts)
+If you prefer to import a Nerd Fonts served via CDN, choose a Nerd Font from [this repository](https://github.com/mshaugh/nerdfont-webfonts)

 Add the desired font to the `<head>` of your HTML document